FilipO11/mVignetteAppv2/README.md

 Users can register their vehicles of all supported types, purchase vignettes for them, see the vignettes' status, organize vehicles into fleets and share fleets with other users (family, coworkers, ...).

-The source code to the app is published on GitHub: [mVignette on GitHub](https://github.com/FilipO11/mVignetteAppv2)
+The app's source code is published on GitHub: [mVignette on GitHub](https://github.com/FilipO11/mVignetteAppv2)

 The application uses the REST API to communicate with the mVignette database, hosted on Azure.
 Using the API it can manipulate data as described in the Swagger documentation found here: